Catografix/docs/articles/clients.md

 mycompany.au.auth0.com
 ```

-Note that with the public cloud service, the `*.auth0.com` endpoints are only used for authentication and the API, not your application.
+Note that with the public cloud service, the `*.auth0.com` endpoints are only used for authentication and the API, not your Client.

 It is possible to have a custom domain name, which completely hides the Auth0 name, such as `mycompany.com`.
 Use of a custom domain name requires a single-tenant version of Auth0, which can be deployed in either an Auth0-managed cloud, a customer-managed cloud, or an on-premise installation.
 These three deployment options do have a higher cost, due to the extra administrative work to manage them, compared to the public cloud.